learn-co-curriculum/phase-0-intro-to-js-2-array-methods/README.md

 ```

 Note that, in both cases, we created a new `Array` instead of modifying the
-original one &mdash; our `coolCities` and `coolCats` `Array`s were untouched.
+original one — our `coolCities` and `coolCats` `Array`s were untouched.
 Because we didn't modify the original array, in order to save the results of our
 work we had to assign it to a variable.

 Be sure to experiment with the spread operator in [repl.it][] until you're
-comfortable with how it works &mdash; it will come in handy later!
+comfortable with how it works — it will come in handy later!

 ## Remove Elements from an Array